 all the time with bursts up to 100%.

-After the first one, each additional
+After your first server, each additional

 machine costs just US$ 3.88 per month.